-RESTORE-VM-CONFIGURATION Backing up and restoring the VM2000 configuration
+RESTORE-VM-CONFIGURATION Restoring the VM2000 configuration

 /RESTORE-VM-CONFIGURATION is used to restore the VM2000 configuration from the file in which it was was previously backed up.
-See section "Backing up and restoring the VM2000 configuration" on page 370.
+See section "Backing up and restoring the VM2000 configuration" on page 397.

 Persistent VMs are not contained in the backup file.
-They can be restored with /ACTIVATE-VM-DEFINITION after the VM2000 configuration has been restored.
+They can be activated again with /ACTIVATE-VM-DEFINITION after the VM2000 configuration has been restored.